jhermon/Cam-Cop/README.md

 ### Credit

 Credit goes to Evan Juras otherwise known as [EdjeElectronics](https://github.com/EdjeElectronics) for the [starter code](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10).
 His Object_detection_image.py script was used to aid us in image detection.
 Credit must also be given to [Tensorflow ](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) and [Dat Tran](https://github.com/datitran/object_detector_app/blob/master/object_detection_app.py
 ).
 Changes to Evan Juras Object_detection_image script were made to suit the needs of our project.
-Evan Juras video tutorial was used as reference for the installation of most of the required software and packages.
+Evan Juras's video tutorial was used as reference for the installation of most of the required software and packages.
 The [Tensorflow objection detection API](https://www.tensorflow.org/hub/tutorials/object_detection) is a key component of this project.
 Changes to EdjeElectronics starter code can be view in the [Pull request](https://github.com/jhermon/Cam-Cop/pull/1/files)

 [Back to the top](#Cam-Cop)